 The Company provides customers a limited right of return for defective PCBs including components, subsystems and assemblies.
 Estimates of returns are treated as variable consideration for purposes of determining the transaction price.
 The Company accrues an estimate for sales returns and allowances progressively over time based on the extent of progress towards completion of the performance obligation using the Company's judgment based on historical results and anticipated returns.
 To the extent actual experience varies from its historical experience, revisions to the sales returns and allowances accrual may be required.
 Sales returns and allowances are recorded as a reduction of revenue and included as a component of other current liabilities on the consolidated balance sheets.
 Shipping and handling fees and related freight costs and supplies associated with shipping products to customers are included as a component of cost of goods sold.
 Warranty-related services are not considered a separate performance obligation.
 Incremental warranty costs that are not related to sales returns are recorded in other current liabilities on the consolidated balance sheets and cost of goods sold on the consolidated statements of operations.
-The following summarizes the activity in the Company's sales returns and allowances for the years ended January 3, 2022, December 28, 2020 and December 30, 2019:
+The following summarizes the activity in the Company's sales returns and allowances for the years ended January 2, 2023, January 3, 2022 and December 28, 2020:

-For the Year Ended uary 3, 2022 - ember 28, 2020 thousands) December 30, 2019 Balance at beginning of year \$ 13,015 \$ 12,717 \$ 15,296 Addition charged as a reduction of sales 5,635 7,658 15,632 Deductions (5,767) (7,389) (18,228) Effect of foreign currency exchange rates (30) 29 17 Balance at end of year \$ 12,853 \$ 13,015 \$ 12,717
+For the Year Ended January 2, 2023 anuary 3, 2022 Dee cember 28, 2020 (In thousands) Balance at beginning of year \$ 12,853 \$ 13,015 \$ 12,717 Addition charged as a reduction of sales 2,410 5,635 7,658 Deductions (2,914) (5,767) (7,389) Effect of foreign currency exchange rates (30) (30) 29 Balance at end of year \$ 12,319 \$ 12,853 \$ 13,015